oVirt/ovirt-site/source/feature/networklinking.html.md

 *   On Design
 *   Last update date: 04/11/2012

+### Introduction

+Currently oVirt engine supports modifying the VM network interface either on creation or updating it when the vnic is not in active state (or the VM is not running).
+    * ovirt-engine already supports hot-plug and hot-unplug of vnics, however it lacks the capability of performing changes of the vnic once the vnic is plugged.

+#### High Level Feature Description

+A vnic on a running VM can have 4 states (If the VM is down, its state represents how it should behave once started)

+*   **Plugged**

+    * **Connected** - The Vnic is defined on the VM and connected to the Network.

+:\*\* Obsereved as the vnic is located on its slot and a network cable is connected to it.

+:\*\* This is the only state on which the state of the VM Network Interface is 'Active'.

+    * **Disconnected** - The Vnic is defined on the VM and isn't connected to any network.

+:\*\* Obsereved as the vnic is located on its slot but no network cable is connected to it.

+*   **Unplugged** - at this state the vnic is defined on ovirt-engine only

+    * **Connected** - once the Vnic is plugged it will automatically be connected to the Network and become 'Active'.

+    * **Disconnected** - once the Vnic is plugged it won't be connected to any network.

+The user will be able to configure the Vnic state to any of the mentioned above.

 ### Detailed Description

-#### Terminology

-A vnic on a running VM can have 4 states (If the VM is down, its state represent its behavoiur when he"ll get up)

-1. Activte - Plugged & Connected- The Vnic is defined on the VM and connected to the Network.
-2. Plugged & Disconnected- The Vnic is defined on the VM and isn't connected to any network.
-3. Unpluged & Connected- The Vnic is not defined on the VM.
-When the Vnic will be plugged it will be automatically connected to the Network.
-4. Unplugged & Disconnected- The Vnic is not defined on the VM.
-When the Vnic will be plugged it won't be connected to any network.

 #### GUI